Some results on contraction rates for Bayesian inverse problems: Well-posedness and Contraction Lemmas

-In lemma~\ref{lem:contraction}, we needed to get estimates for prior measure along $\{e_k\}$ only on $k_n$ dimensional subspaces along the prior oriented axes.
-In case it is difficult to get those estimates too, we need certain conditions on $\{\varphi_k\}$ with respect to $G$ to help us get rid of estimating any tail cylinder sets along axes other than what the prior is oriented along.
-We can check that it can be done if we can set $r_n = \infty$ without any technical difficulty.
-This leads us to the assumptions of our next lemma.
-Note that as a benefit of setting $r_n = \infty$, we do not need $G$ to have a singular value decomposition in this lemma.
-We now state new the set assumptions.
+In Lemma~\ref{lem:contraction}, we needed to get estimates for prior measure along $\{e_k\}$ only on $k_n$ dimensional subspaces along the prior oriented axes.
+In case it is difficult to obtain estimates as in equation \eqref{eqn:pr-proj}, we need certain conditions on $\{\varphi_k\}$ with respect to $G$ to help us get rid of estimating any tail cylinder sets along axes other than what the prior is oriented along.
+It is not difficult to check that this can be achieved by setting $r_n = \infty$.
+We now state the new set of assumptions.

-Again, Assumption \ref{assum1} stays the same, and in lieu of Assumption \ref{assum2}, we have the following assumption.
+Assumption \ref{assum1} stays the same, and in lieu of Assumption \ref{assum2}, we have the following assumption.

 \begin{assumption} Assume that there exist constants $\xi_n$, sequences of positive integers $k_n$, and a basis $\{\varphi_n\}_{n\ge 1}$ of $\calH_1$ satisfying \begin{itemize} \item $k_n < Rn\eps_n^2$ for some $R>0$ and $\eps_n$ as in the previous assumption; \item $\max\{\xi_n, k_n^{-1}\} \rightarrow 0$ as $n\to\infty$, and \item writing $P_{k_n}$ as the projection onto the subspace spanned by $\{\varphi_1,\ldots,\varphi_{k_n}\}$, we need